Krishnan Ramanathan is being double-billed for his home security system. Should he just stop paying it?

 About two months back, we moved to a new residence.
 Our ADT residential security service is in my wife’s name, although I handle most of the activities, including payments.
 We called ADT before our move and scheduled an appointment (incidentally on the same day that we moved into our new home).
 The sales rep who met us told us that since we have been longtime ADT customers (about seven years), the installation, activation etc. would be free of charge and I just had to pay the monthly charges.

-Meanwhile, in our previous home, we had been making semi-annual payments and the sales rep told us that our first statement would be adjusted based on past payments.
+Meanwhile, in our previous home, we had been making semi-annual payments, and the sales rep informed us that they would adjust our first statement based on past payments.
 The actual service activation for our new home was not until a month after we moved in, since they couldn’t find any earlier day that was convenient to us.

-The installation and activation went smoothly until we received our first statement and discovered that the past payment was not adjusted.
-So I called ADT billing and after almost an hour of being moved around between the billing, move, and new customer activation departments, I was finally curtly told that since the account was in my wife’s name, she would have to call in to make any changes to the same.
+The installation and activation went smoothly until we received our first statement and discovered that they had not adjusted the past payment.
+So, I called ADT billing, and after almost an hour of being transferred between the billing, move, and new customer activation departments, they finally curtly told me that my wife, as the account holder, would have to call in to make any changes.

 A day later my wife called and after the same merry-go-round with the phone, she was told that the service at the old residence itself has not been deactivated, which is why no credit had been applied.
 The rep on the phone asked us repeatedly whether we wanted to disconnect the service at the old home and we simply told him not to make any changes so that we could confer with the sales rep who had come to our home.

 Of course, since then, the particular sales rep has been hard to reach and he hasn’t answered any of my phone calls.
-Though there is no record of the phone conversation, the only trail I have is an IM chat I had with the sales rep, when he had confirmed that the service at our old home has been deactivated and we should get credit for the past payments already made.
+Though there is no record of the phone conversation, the only trail I have is an IM chat I had with the sales rep, where he confirmed that they had deactivated the service at our old home and that we should receive credit for the past payments already made.

 ADT’s site has a web-based form to submit a request, which limits the user to 500 characters.
 Even after submitting a request online, ADT has not contacted us.